hr-rfp55-iroh/FEC/README.md

 # Project Catwalk

-The front end capstone project to create a client-facing retail retail web portal using React.
+The front end capstone project to create a fashion e-commerce web app that meets the specifications and requirements outlined by project stakeholders.

-## Purpose

-The project was designed to cultivate and grow our understanding of building, maintaining, and optimizing a full react application.
-While the project was completed as a group, each individual was fully responsible for their component.
-This allowed

 # Application Components
 ## Product Overview